thefrontside/interactors/website/docs/quick-start.md

 ### Continue learning about Interactors

-Try using more of the [Predefined Interactors](/docs/predefined-interactors) within your tests such as `Link`, `CheckBox`, `TextField`, and more.
+Try using more of the [HTML Interactors](/docs/predefined-interactors) within your tests such as `Link`, `CheckBox`, `TextField`, and more.
+Check out the [Libraries](/docs/library) to find interactors for the components you are using.

-You’ll quickly realize how much more powerful Interactors are when combined with [Locators, Filters, and Actions](/docs/locators-filters-actions).

-Once you are comfortable with those, you’ll want to [write your own Interactors](/docs/write-your-own) to explore just how useful they can be.
+Once you are comfortable with those, you’ll want to [write your own Interactors](/docs/create-first-interactor) to streamline the workflow of testing your own application.

-### Join the BigTest community
+### Join the Interactors community

 If you want to know more about Interactors or have any questions, you can reach out to us on our Discord channel.
 We're eager to help you get started and hear your feedback on how to improve Interactors.
 [Join us today!](https://discord.gg/r6AvtnU)